Compact Speech Translation Models via Discrete Speech Units Pretraining: Related Work

 \section{Related Work}

 There are a number of related works that use DSU to enhance ST. \citet{fang-feng-2023-back} and \citet{zhang-etal-2023-dub} use DSU to create more training data in a back-translation fashion. \citet{chang2023exploring} and \citet{zhang-etal-2023-dub} explore the replacement of Filterbank by DSU as speech input.
+Furthermore, \citet{10447926} proposes a multi-tasking learning framework with hard parameter sharing, i.e., using a joint vocabulary for text tokens and DSU, to improve the speech-text modality gap.
 In contrast, we use DSU and its translation model for pretraining, resulting in a better Fbk-to-Trl model that has a shorter inference pipeline.

 In the case of pretraining, \citet{DBLP:conf/icassp/WuKWHMWA23} use a single Speech-to-DSU model in pretraining for general speech-to-text purposes whereas we tailor the use for ST by using a pair of encoder-decoder models. \citet{zhang-etal-2022-speechut} also decompose ST into speech-to-unit and unit-to-text tasks.
 Their training is based on masked unit prediction, and it requires an extra unit-encoder module in inference.
 In contrast, we resort to supervised training on the DSU in acoustic pretraining and require no extra module in inference.
 More importantly, our goal is to make (multilingual) ST more compact, aiming also at low-resource settings where transcripts are not easily available, rather than learning a joint semantic space for both transcripts and audios.